DJustice23/personal-site/docs/adapting-guide.md

 ## Common Pitfalls

-Here are answers to questions I've been asked at least twice.
-I've attempted to simplify development and improve documentation throughout the project to address them.
-This section is updated frequently.
+Here are answers to questions that come up often.
+The documentation is updated periodically as new issues surface.

 1. My CSS isn't rendering, or I see a 404 instead of my site:

    Make sure the `homepage` field of `package.json` points to where you plan to host your site index.
 Also, double check that you created a `CNAME` file (see deployment instructions above).
-If neither of these work, please open an issue or send me an [email](mailto:help@mldangelo.com).
+If neither of these work, please open an issue so the problem can be tracked.

 2. LF / CRLF issues with eslint.

    This is a common Windows development pitfall.
-See @[FrozenFury](https://github.com/FrozenFury)'s [comment](https://github.com/mldangelo/personal-site/issues/263#issuecomment-759216299) for how to update your eslint config to resolve this issue.
+Configure your editor to use `LF` for this project or add `"endOfLine": "auto"` to the relevant eslint/prettier settings to align with your local environment.

 3. master / main

-   Github decided to rename the default branch of all of their repositories from master to main, and so did I. See their reasoning [here](https://github.com/github/renaming).
-If you're trying to pull in recent changes, consider renaming your own branch, or just create a merge commit from my main.
+   Github decided to rename the default branch of all of their repositories from master to main.
+See their reasoning [here](https://github.com/github/renaming).
+If you're trying to pull in recent changes, consider renaming your own branch, or just create a merge commit from main.

 4. Google Analytics Warnings when exporting.